Data Privacy Policy

 Cookies and objection rights in direct marketing

-As "cookies" are small files referred to that are stored on users' computers.
+"Cookies" are small files that are stored on users' computers.
 Different information can be stored within the cookies.
 A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after his or her visit to an online offer.
 Temporary cookies, or "session cookies" or "transient cookies", are cookies that are deleted after a user leaves an online offer and closes his browser.
 In such a cookie, for example, the content of a shopping cart in an online shop or a login status can be stored.
 Cookies are referred to as "permanent" or "persistent" if they remain stored even after the browser is closed.
 For example, the login status can be saved if users visit it after several days.
 The interests of users can also be stored in such a cookie, which is used for audience measurement or marketing purposes.
 Cookies that are offered by providers other than the controller who operates the online offer are referred to as "third-party cookies" (otherwise, if they are only the controller's cookies, they are referred to as "first-party cookies").

 We can use temporary and permanent cookies and inform you about this within the framework of our privacy policy.